optical/Opticraft-Classic/src/README.txt

 This will allow you to change the Name and Motd of the server, as well as the player cap and port it runs on.
 Other more advanced settings can also be changed, such as disabling Block Logs, and enabling the IRC bot.

-Finally, you will want to open up ranks.ini and give yourself the 'z' permission flag.
+Finally, you will want to open up ranks.ini and give yourself the owner permission flag.
 This will set you as an owner and give you access to all ingame commands.

 == Running ==